IllDepence/hyperpie/notes/annotation_guidelines.md

     * good indicators are, for example,
         * others (re-)using an artifact would refer to it the same way the paper in question does
         * there is a citation marker after the artifact surface form
-    * the single defined “exception” to this is authors using phrases like “our model”, “our dataset”, etc. These are annotated even if the model/dataset/... is never given a name within the paper
+    * the single defined “exception” to this is authors talking about their model/approach/system/framework/dataset/...
+        * *note* that we don’t annotate pronouns, so annotate “model” or “dataset” and *not* “our model” or “our dataset”
     * reference to previous work without an “artifact name” should only be annotated, if from the context it is clear that an artifact (method, model, dataset, ...) is being referred to, rather than a paper as a whole
     * in scope examples:
         * “we use Adam [1]”